BDC Hamburger Icon

 What is a cloud-based phone system?

-Cloud-based phone systems are widely used as part of a unified communications platform to handle inbound and outbound calls, auto attendants, voicemail, chat, SMS messaging and faxing.
-Most modern phone systems integrate with email applications and the top CRM software to ensure that all communications can move through one easy-to-use system of record.
+Cloud-based phone systems are widely used as part of a unified communications platform to handle inbound and outbound calls, auto attendants, voicemail, chat, SMS messaging and business faxing.
+Most modern phone systems integrate with email applications and top CRM software to ensure that all communications can move through one easy-to-use system of record.
+These attributes make them ideal for established and growing businesses with evolving communications needs.

 Advanced calling features include: